 However, "B" or "C" quality parts often come at an even greater cost savings.
-You may want of these if you're repairing your car yourself.
+You may want these if you're repairing your car yourself.
 If you don't carry collision insurance on your car, these are handy if you want the least expensive repair possible.
-You can even purchase mechanical parts like radiators or air conditioners from an auto recycler.
+You can purchase mechanical parts like radiators or air conditioners from an auto recycler.
 For less money, they can help keep your car running longer.

-Advantages to Recycled Parts
+Advantages of Recycled Parts

 You may hesitate to use a part on your car that was already in use on another vehicle.
 If so, it would help to remember that the parts are graded by quality.
 If you remove parts from your car now, they would already be "used."
 Also, remember that these parts were all created by the original manufacturer.
 Generally, this means there won't be any issues with fit or function.
 So, you're getting a part built by the original manufacturer at a fraction of the cost.
 Plus, in many cases, they come with extras that other part types do not.

 When purchasing an OEM door, the bare door shell is all you will get.
 It would be best if you transferred in the old wiring harnesses, door glass, trim panels, and other trim.
 Often, recycled doors will not be damaged, and you will get these additional pieces with your used part.
 Call the vendor you're purchasing the part from and find out what else will be included.
 This can save you even more than other types of parts.